2020 NYC Half Marathon Course Strategy (Cancelled for 2020)

 Getting to the Start and Corrals:

-Mile 2–5: Flatbush is anything but flat
+Mile 3–5: Flatbush is anything but flat

-Mile 3 begins after your slingshot lollipop hairpin return up Flatbush, through GAP, and onto a long 1.5 mile straight downhill.
-I plan on using the downhill here to gain speed and really dig into a nice pace that can carry me through the next section.
-The tail end of mile 5 is the beginning of your approach to Manhattan Bridge and—yep, you guessed it—another uphill.
+When exiting the park, you'll greet Grand Army Plaza (we bet there will be official cameras around GAP, so smile!) and have a nice straight path onto Flatbush Avenue.
+This will be your home for 3+ miles onto a long 1.5 mile straight downhill.
+Use the downhill here to gain speed and really dig into a nice pace that can carry you through the next section.
+The tail end of between 4 and 5 is the beginning of your approach to Manhattan Bridge and—yep—another uphill.
 So get ready!

 Mile 6: Manhattan Bridge